Interviewed November 2010

 Ibrahim is the author or editor of more than 35 books in Arabic and English and has published more than 100 scholarly articles.

-Until the 2011 Tahrir Square revolution, Egypt was governed by President Hosni Mubarak, who took power in 1981 following the assassination of President Anwar Sadat.
-For all of Mubarak’s time in office, and even since Mubarak’s resignation, Egypt has been under “Emergency Law,” which allows the government to suspend constitutional rights, including limiting political activity and restricting free speech.
+From Sadat’s assassination in 1981 until the 2011 Egyptian Revolution, Egypt was governed by President Hosni Mubarak.
+For all of Mubarak’s time in office, and for much of the time since his resignation, Egypt has been under “Emergency Law,” which allows the government to suspend constitutional rights, including limiting political activity and restricting free speech.
 Emergency Law also allows the government to use summary arrests against political opponents.